clue/reactphp-buzz/README.md

 You can also establish your outgoing connections through a SOCKS proxy server by adding a dependency to [clue/socks-react](https://github.com/clue/php-socks-react).

-The SOCKS protocol operates at the TCP/IP layer and thus requires minimal at the HTTP application layer.
+The SOCKS protocol operates at the TCP/IP layer and thus requires minimal effort at the HTTP application layer.
+This works for both plain HTTP and SSL encrypted HTTPS requests.

 See also the [SOCKS example](examples/socks).